-You don't just want any arts degree.
+Explore the art of living.
+You don’t want just any arts degree.
 You want one that will give you the career advantage.
-Choose from 23 majors and 56 minors.
-Add one of 11 business minors and you will not only shape your future on your own terms but you'll prepare yourself for the job market and your dream career!
+Choose from 25 majors and 56 minors in arts, humanities, science or business.
+Add one of 11 business minors and you will not only shape your future on your own terms but you’ll prepare yourself for the job market and your dream career!

 As a BA student, you'll have most of your classes in the MacKinnon Building.
 In the heart of campus, it's home to the performing arts and the International Institute for Critical Studies in Improvisation.